seungchan/go_k8s_CICD/README.md

 export TAG_IMAGE=$AWS_SERVER/$IMAGE
 make docker-build-and-push
 ```
-You have to set AWS_PROFILE, AWS_REGION, AS_ACCOUNT_ID based on your AWS account information.
+Note: You have to set AWS_PROFILE, AWS_REGION, AS_ACCOUNT_ID based on your AWS account information.